 It’s no secret: teachers love school supplies!
 They also love hacks to help save them time and money.
 That’s why these school supply hacks are going to make your day.
-Our first tip: start your back-to-school shopping at the Walmart Teacher Shop, where you’ll find everything you can possibly need for your classroom.
-Then, try some of these awesome tips to maximize your supplies for the year ahead and will give you crafty ideas you have to try!
+These awesome tips will maximize your supplies for the year ahead and will give you crafty ideas you have to try!

 There are lots of cool pens and pencils available out there.
-Unfortunately, kids like to borrow them and they can get lost in the shuffle.
-Or even worse, you spend money on cute options, only to find they have poor quality lead or ink.
+Unfortunately, kids like to borrow them, and they can get lost in the shuffle.
 Save money by adding your own personal stamp to good-quality pencils and pens instead.
 You can wrap them in washi tape, dip them in paint, or use tissue and decoupage glue.
 This is a great time to use a Cricut!
 Or try one of our favorite school supply hacks and use clear tape to add personal messages to pencils and pens.
 Learn how it’s done here.

 Buying in bulk is one of the easiest school supply hacks around.
 Teachers spend a lot of time and care assembling their school supply lists, but there are always at least a few kids who show up with the wrong supplies (or none at all).
 This year, buy the supplies you need in bulk, then ask parents to simply pay their share of the cost.
 It will save them time and money, and you’ll be sure your students are all equally prepared for the year ahead.
-Walmart’s Teacher Shop has a comprehensive bulk school supply section to get you started, including teacher favorites like Fiskars scissors and Expo dry erase markers .
+Pick up the essentials like Fiskars scissors and Expo dry erase markers .

 Mechanical pencils can be a real blessing since they never need sharpening.
 Kids do tend to wear down the erasers, though.
 Before they toss the pencil, have them open it up and remove any remaining lead still inside.
 Then, add the lead to a new mechanical pencil to give it a longer life!